stormteeth/verilog-/README.md

     B = x'.y + x'.z +y.z
 2. If the equations D, B have regular delays of 10 and 20 ns respectively, pleaseuse the same truth table as above to simulate the operation results.
 Please show the correct results of D, and B after the simulation.
 (Hint: Each test pattern has a delay of 10 ns, and thesimulation is finished at 200 ns.)

+### Lab 4
+1. Give below is an initial block with blocking procedural assignments.
+At what simulation time is each statement executed?
+What are the intermediate and final values of a, b, c, d?

+        a = 1'b0;
+        b = #15 1'b1;
+        c = #10 1'b0;
+        d = #25 {a,b,c};

+2. Repeat exercise 1 if nonblocking procedural assignments were used.
+3. What is the order of execution of statements in the following Verilog code?
+Is there any ambiguity in the order of execution?
+What are the final values of a, b, c, d?

+        a = 1'b0;
+        #0 b = c;

+        c = 1'b1;
+        #0 d = a;

+4. What is the final value of d in the following example?
+(Hint: See intra-assignment delays.)

+        b = 1'b0;
+        c = 1'b1;
+        #10 b = 1'b1;

+        d = #20(b&c)